 Empathy is an attitude and more than that, it is a skill that can be used to deepen all kinds of relationships - at work and at home.

 "Oom Bey" Naudé came from deep Afrikaner Nationalist roots to become a champion of human rights in South Africa.
 This is an overview of that remarkable "Pilgrimage of Faith"

-Experiential Learning is a model and theory of learning which has implications for individuals and society.
-This Hub explores some of these.
+Experiential learning is a model and theory of learning which has implications for individuals and society.
+This article explores some of these.

 Explanations of the 8 National Symbols of South Africa, soon to be the host of the 2010 Fifa Soccer World Cup.

 Two of my favourite poems by South African poet Lionel Abrahams with some of my thoughts about them.

 Does capital punishment still have a place in modern society?